-- Legislate a temporary Task Force on Women’s Transportation Issues.
+- Legislate the creation of a Work Group on Women’s Transportation Issues.
 Paris will bring a much-needed woman’s perspective to public transportation policymaking in a city where women make up 58% of ridership.
 (FN38) Not enough attention is paid to barriers that prevent women from accessing transportation – especially safety.
-Sexual harassment and violence again women and girls while using public transit frequently goes unaddressed by policymakers.
+Sexual harassment and violence against women and girls while using public transit frequently goes unaddressed by policymakers.
 (FN39) When elected, Paris will work with the Council’s Transportation Committee, and the Maryland Transit Administration, to make sure that women’s perspectives and needs are always at the forefront during the policymaking process.

 - Improve the quality and supply of affordable housing in Baltimore because a brighter future begins at home.
 Housing is an essential human right, but too many people in Baltimore suffer from some kind of housing insecurity, whether that is a lack of adequate housing, or being a rent-burdened household, or living under the threat of rent court and eviction.
 More than half of Baltimore City homes are rentals; (FN40) 57% of Baltimore City renters are rent-burdened (which means that more than 30% of the household income goes towards rent); and 25% of City residents live under the threat of eviction.
 (FN41).
 Housing insecurity has a destabilizing effect on households and leads to negative health, education, and economic outcomes for children and adults.
 (FN42) Housing affordability is a challenge that disproportionately affects women: more than 40% of female-headed households with children in Baltimore are severely rent-burdened (which means that more than half of the household income goes towards rent).
 (FN43) As a result, 79% of the cases that go to rent court involve women tenant-defendants.
 (FN44) As Councilwoman, Paris will: